ipums/ipums.github.io/_posts/2017-01-27-Python-Powered-Excel-Macros.md

 - UnicornRainbows
 ---

 This is the third post in our Unicorn Rainbow series.
-In previous posts we examined [Excel menu creation][] and [handling version control][] in VBA and Excel.
-In this article I will describe how we incorporated Python into our Excel toolkit.
+In previous posts, we examined [Excel menu creation][] and [handling version control][] in VBA and Excel.
+In this article, I will describe how we incorporated Python into our Excel toolkit.

 [Excel menu creation]: {{site.url}}/unicorn-1-menu/
 [handling version control]: {{site.url}}/unicorn-2-version-control/

 # Up with Python, Down with VBA
 ------------------------------
 Excel macros.
 Yuck.
 Historically, Visual Basic for Applications (VBA) was the only option for writing macros in Excel.
-Microsoft now recommends using .NET for Applictions, however for software teams that are otherwise focused on open-source languages, like Python, this is a solution that carries a lot of overhead.
+Microsoft now recommends using .NET for Applictions; however, for software teams that are otherwise focused on open-source languages, like Python, this is a solution that carries a lot of overhead.
 Using Felix Zumenstein's excellent Python-to-Excel library and bridge technology [xlwings][], it is now possible to develop Excel macros in Python.

 [xlwings]: https://xlwings.org